OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/dd/supplier.md

 ---
 title: supplier
-description: Detailed documentation on the supplier function of OpenBBTerminal.
-It describes how to use the function to get suppliers using a certain ticker from CSIMarket, the source code path, and the parameters involved.
+description: "Detailed documentation on the supplier function of OpenBBTerminal.
+It" describes how to use the function to get suppliers using a certain ticker from CSIMarket, the source code path, and the parameters involved.
 keywords: